MUSEUMS AND ART

-Lapland mysticism has enticed travellers for a long time.
+Lapland mysticism has tempted travellers for a long time.
 The biodiversity and the life cycle

 have been captured in paintings for decades.